 Spending a holiday in Vietnam is great!
 Culture, people, food, weather: it has it all.
-But this South East Asian country also deserves a shot as a short term resident when you can work remotely.
+But this South East Asian country also deserves a shot as a short term resident.
 Here’s why:

 1. The convenience of eating out

 This is obviously reason n°1.
 Probably because I can’t cook anything else than pasta’s and that I’m addicted to Asian food.
 In Maslow’s pyramid of needs, food is also close to number 1.
 We’d rather make the food experience the best we can.
 In Western Europe, eating out is either a luxury or a bad diet habit.
 People like me who have to eat on their own struggle.

 The food in Vietnam (and South East Asia in general) is the answer to this: it’s available everywhere, at (almost) any time of the day and really quick to be served.

 You might know fresh spring rolls, Phở (1-3$) or Banh Mi (Viet sandwich, 0,6$).
 But there are many more local dishes: Cơm Tấm (broken rice with a piece of meat, 1$) for breakfast or Bún Bò Huế (beef noodle soup that isn’t pho, 1$) for lunch or a crab & snails Bún Riêu for dinner.
 Of course, these prices are for street food or family owned places.
 Aluminium tables and plastic chairs reflects this feeling and I never feel alone.
 Also, different parts of the country have new foods to try out.
 There are many specialists out here that will tell you this better than I do.

 Quick, diverse and delicious meals are the key to a nomadic lifestyle.
 Oh, and it’s extremely cheap, which leads us to the next point.